jornada-im/documentation/docs/jrn_metabase_install_configure.md

 6. Add a line to allow remote connections to `pg_hba.conf`.
 This can allow IPs 0.0.0.0/0 for now using md5(?) for now but probably should be stricter soon.

+7. After making changes on server restart the postgres server

+    sudo systemctl restart postgresql.service

 When you log onto the server there is also a user called postgres.
 To become that user:

     su - postgres

-then you can enter the posgres admin shell with `psql`.
+then you can enter the postgres admin shell with `psql`.

 ## Testing database